Symplectic Weiss calculi: Introduction

 \subsection{Classification of quaternion vector bundles}

 As an application of the theory of quaternion calculus we classify certain quaternion vector bundles over finite-dimensional cell complexes in a specified range.
 This extends work of Hu~\cite{Hu} from complex bundles to quaternion bundles, although or methods and ranges vary slightly.
 Our methods use concrete analyticity bounds for the functor $\mathsf{BSp}(-)$ which sends a quaternion vector space to the classifying space of the compact symplectic group $\mathsf{Sp}(V)=\mathsf{Aut}(V)$, and the observation that rank $r$ quaternion bundles over a finite-dimensional cell complex $X$ are classified by $[X, \mathsf{BSp}(r)] = \pi_0\Map_\ast(X, \mathsf{BSp}(r))$.
+Denote by $\mathsf{KSp}$ quaternionic topological $K$-theory, i.e., the version of topological $K$-theory represented by $\mathsf{BSp}$.